rohbotics/pifi/README.md

 Once logged into the device, run `sudo pifi add WIFI_SSID PASSWORD`, and reboot `sudo reboot`.

 Your device should now be connected to your network.

+## Using a Button to Go force AP Mode
+When pifi starts without AP mode (because it connected to an existing network), if there is an input device specified in `pifi.conf` it will wait for a `KEY_CONFIG` press and start AP mode.

+On Magni, the input device is the `gpio-keys` driver, connected to a button on the sonar board.
+This allows the button to show up as a input device, with a name specified in the device tree file.
+The same name should be specified in `pifi.conf`, so that pifi can grab that device and listen for events.
+On a event that matches a `KEY_CONFIG` press,

 ## Installation
 The recommended way to install is from debs.
 The apt source at https://packages.ubiquityrobotics.com/ has the packages.